 Recycling is a messy business and there are grave concerns over cross contamination. , with recent research finding that recycled plastic bottles leach more chemicals into drinks.
 Consumers often put stuff into recycling that shouldn’t be there in the first place and if they put in something that contains a toxin, like paint in an aerosol can, there is a chance that this could contaminate aluminium that goes onto to become soda cans, as this article from 2021 suggests.
 Also, BPA coated paper that ends up in recycling could be recycled into toilet paper, which we end up using on our delicates!

 Why are things such a mess?

 It’s clear to me that successive governments put their energies into encouraging recycling rather than support moves to a low-waste lifestyle and now that a whole industry has been created around recycling they’re invested in its continuance.

 I think the lack of correct information about downcycling or is for two reasons; producers aren’t obliged to give correct information on their packaging and most people don’t really want to think about waste and just want it out of the house.
-My local bin collection company who informed me that 30% of the waste they collect for recycling is not recyclable at all and we all know households that put EVERYTHING in the recycling bin without giving a thought to whether it’s recyclable or not.
+According to my local waste collection company 30% of the waste they collect for recycling is not recyclable at all, and we all know households that put EVERYTHING in the recycling bin without giving a thought to whether it’s recyclable or not.

 Are you feeling overwhelmed about how to tackle this problem?
-Don’t be, check out my post on Six Weeks towards Zero Waste and become part of the solution.
+Don’t be, just focus on avoiding packaging where you can and check out my article on Six Weeks towards Zero Waste and become part of the solution.